 Covid-19: Advisory for customers travelling under the Reciprocal Green Lane arrangementsSingapore has established Reciprocal Green Lane (RGL) travel arrangements with various countries and regions, including Brunei and Mainland China.
 RGL travel arrangements with Germany, Indonesia, Japan, Malaysia, and the Republic of Korea have been temporarily suspended.

-With effect from 31 January 2021, 2359 hours, all visitors entering Singapore under the RGL arrangements will require travel insurance with a minimum coverage of S$30,000 for their Covid-19-related medical treatment and hospitalisation costs.
+All visitors entering Singapore under the RGL arrangements will require travel insurance with a minimum coverage of S$30,000 for their Covid-19-related medical treatment and hospitalisation costs.
 The travel insurance may be purchased from Singapore-based or overseas insurers.
 Please click here for a list of available inbound travel insurance products.
 Passengers travelling from China may also consider purchasing Travel Guard by AIG which provides travellers with comprehensive travel insurance coverage.
 Please refer to our travel insurance page for more information.

 Please note that travellers who do not adhere to the RGL requirements may be refused boarding.